Coming To Visit? Looking For Things To Do? Go Sightseeing With Us!

 “The more I learned about the Ashleys, the more I realized things didn’t change,” she said.
 “The 80s wasn’t ‘Paradise Lost.’
 It was just Miami being itself.
 Miami is always cyclical.
 And always a violent place.
 And those of us who forget the past are doomed to repeat it.”

-All photos and video by Carlos Miller
+Photos and video by Carlos Miller

 About the Author: Matt Meltzer is a featured columnist at Miami Beach 411.

-12 Comments on "Edna Buchanan Understands Why Some of Us Can Never Leave"
+"Edna Buchanan Understands Why Some of Us Can Never Leave"

 Christy says: